 For more on live performances, here are the things you want to avoid doing.

 Developing your brand is something I really emphasize as key in today’s music industry.
-Investing time in this area is about how to be more intentional with who you are as a brand, because you are a brand whether you acknowledge it or not.
+Investing time in this area is about how to be more intentional with who you are as a brand because you are a brand whether you acknowledge it or not.
 When you can effectively communicate who you are and what you stand for through your brand, it makes it easier to attract your ideal fans.

-While many focus a lot on width or the promotional side (like gaining more exposure), you also need to consider the depth of your fan relationships through branding for long term success of your career.
+While many focus a lot on width or the promotional side (like gaining more exposure), you also need to consider the depth of your fan relationships through branding for the long term success of your career.

 For more on branding, I put together a free eBook I recommend you check out.

-5. Building Knowledge Base / Education
+5. Artist Development / Education

-6. Networking / Developing Professional Relationships
+6. Networking / Growing Professional Relationships

 Depending on what your goals are as a musician, one of your biggest time investments could be to find your tribe or community that you can network and build with.
 This could be locally, or even online.